 Often, pain accompanies potent lessons.
 I stood by her grave and reflected.
 My grandmother had more excitement and interest during the final days of her life than I did at age eighteen.
 Something seemed very wrong.
 While I had been going through the motions of being a college student, Grandma had been living her life as a genuine learner.

 Yes, Grandma Effie changed my life.
-Her ‘silly’ enthusiasm and get rich schemes no longer seemed entertaining.
+Her ‘silly’ enthusiasm and get-rich schemes no longer seemed entertaining.
 In her final days, her vitality shone brightly.
 I realized that my eternal task would be to emulate her passion for life and her zest for learning.
-I am now at the same age as Grandma when she died, She gave me the gift of loving life, which I continue to cherish.
+I am now at the same age as Grandma when she died, She gave me the gift of a loving life, which I continue to cherish.
 Thank you, Grandma.
 If you have any more questions, please let me know.